 This comes as more preschoolers here get diagnosed with developmental issues.
 There were 4,400 such children in 2014, a 76 per cent jump from the 2,500 children in 2010.

-These figures were revealed in the Government’s third Enabling Masterplan, which was unveiled on Dec 20.
-It covers the next five years and builds on two earlier plans to create a more inclusive society for people with disabilities.
+These figures were revealed as the Government aims to create a more inclusive society for people with disabilities.

 The children’s conditions include autism, speech and language delays, behavioural problems and global development delay.

 The panel behind the roadmap identified the rising number of people with autism as a key trend affecting the disability sector, and said it was important for future services to address the wide spectrum of needs.

 The consensus among experts is that Singapore’s high autism rate and the rise in the number of people with autism are likely due to more awareness and testing, and to the wider parameters of the autism spectrum, rather than a greater prevalence of autism.

 Dr Eyleen Goh, an assistant professor in the neuroscience academic clinical programme at the Duke-NUS Medical School, said the WHO rate is probably lower because of under-diagnosis in certain countries.